Multi-Purpose Pathway | Sonoma-Marin Area Rail Transit

 Two bikers on trail

-The Sonoma-Marin Area Rail Transit (SMART) District along with partner agencies have constructed over 28 miles of pathway, of which approximately 21 miles are Class I SMART Pathway within and along the railroad right-of-way.
+To date, SMART along with partner agencies have constructed over 28 miles of pathway, of which approximately 21 miles are Class I SMART Pathway/Great Redwood Trail within and along the railroad right-of-way.
+Additionally, SMART is completing several sections of pathway in Sonoma and Marin Counties.

 New maps with improved legibility and updated information on the status of the SMART Pathway are available in two formats: printable maps in PDF format (see links below) and the online interactive map shown below.